KingHector/SpigotExtender/README.md

 # Spigot Extender

-A Minecraft library/plugin that extends SpigotAPI with some useful methods.
+Minecraft library/plugin that extends SpigotAPI with some useful methods.

 For more information visit the [Wiki](https://github.com/VentureKraftDevs/SpigotExtender/wiki)!